 Step 5: The hearing

-A judge will set a hearing date within 10 court business days of filing your temporary order.
+A judge will set a hearing date within ten court business days of filing your temporary order.

 Continuance.
 You have the right to bring a lawyer to represent you at the hearing.
 If you show up to court and the abuser has a lawyer and you do not, you may ask the judge for a continuance to set a later court date so you can have time to find a lawyer for yourself.
 If the court does issue a continuance, the court should also reissue or extend your temporary order since your original one will probably expire before the rescheduled hearing.1

-If you are going to be representing yourself, you can go to our Preparing Your Case page for ways you can show the judge that you were abused.
+If you are going to be representing yourself, you can go to our Preparing For Court - By Yourself page for ways you can show the judge that you were abused.
 For legal referrals, go to our MS Finding a Lawyer page.

 1 MS Code § 93-21-9